 Digitalization of the supply chain issue management (SCIM) process is the best way to ensure internal issues or supply chain issues do not go unresolved.
-Organizations that digitalized SCIM have dramatically improved six key performance metrics:
+One Traceink customer that digitalized SCIM dramatically improved six key performance metrics:

 - 65% reduction in resolution time

 - 35% reduction in total open issues

 - 82% improvement in delivery performance

 There is a three-phase progression to achieving issue resolution performance improvements:

 - Phase 1: Utilize multienterprise supply chain issue management software for the reporting, root cause analysis, and resolution of all problems and issues that occur across internal operations and the end-to-end supply chain.
 All issues are captured in one multienterprise SaaS application, and companies and their supply chain partners have one source of shared truth as they work collaboratively to resolve incidents.
 Reporting issues in SCIM requires less work than creating the emails that most companies are currently using to report issues.
 Organizations that leverage a multienterprise software solution for supply chain issue management have achieved up to 65% reduction in time to resolve supply chain issues and as much as 35% reduction in the total number of open issues.